 Meets: Second and Fourth Thursdays of each month, 6:30pm-8:30pm @ 100 Dexter Ave N & Online (Hybrid)

 Advises the Mayor, the City Council, and all departments on all matters related to pedestrian safety, access, and encouragement.
+Priorities for 2026 include Seattle Transportation Levy delivery tracking, pedestrian access to transit, Vision Zero implementation, micromobility and safety, and the forthcoming Shared Streets efforts.
 (12 members)

 Meets: Second Wednesday of each month, 6-8 pm @ City Hall, Room L280

 Serves in an advisory capacity to the Mayor, City Council and other City departments in matters affecting people with disabilities.
-Current priorities include Transportation, Employment, and Advocacy.
+Current priorities include accessibility, advocacy, and internal growth & development.
 (21 members)

 Meets: Third Thursday of each month, 4:00-6:00 pm @ City Hall & Online (Hybrid)